-Unilever relies on a network of thousands of smallholder farmers to supply many of the ingredients that make our brands so great.
+Unilever relies on a network of to supply many of the ingredients that make our brands so great.
 Their success is vital to ours – and we’re committed to helping them improve their yields and transform their livelihoods as part of our overall ambition of ensuring we are a successful business with a positive social impact.

 In 2015 we developed the Enhancing Livelihoods Fund, in partnership with Oxfam and the Ford Foundation, to enable investment in innovative projects in our supply chain that improve agriculture practices and livelihoods of smallholder farming communities with a specific focus on empowering women.